user profile avatar

 Bio

 Hello!
 My name is Penelope Dower.
-I am a motivated 9th-grade student enrolled in the Wildcat Collegiate Academy and am on track to earn both my high school diploma and an associate’s degree in science from Collin College.
-I am especially interested in STEM, data science, and applying data science to healthcare to create meaningful, real-world impact.
+I am a motivated 9th-grade student enrolled in the Wildcat Collegiate Academy, on track to earn both my high school diploma and an associate’s degree in science from Collin College.
+I am especially interested in public health data science, applying data science to healthcare to create meaningful, real-world impact that touches people in need.

 Education